babylonchain/finality-provider/docs/operation.md

 ```bash
 $ eotsd
 ```
-This will start the rpc server at the default address i.e. `localhost:15813`.
-You can also specify a custom address using the `--rpclistener` flag.
+This will start the rpc server at the address specified in the configuration on the `RpcListener` field.
+It can also be overridden with custom address using the `--rpclistener` flag.

 ```bash
 $ eotsd --rpclistener 'localhost:8081'